KleinYuan/tx2-flash/README.md

+## Intro

-et's directly to the points without emphesizing how usually people get frustrated on flashing JetPack into NVIDIA TX2 without access to an actually Ubuntu machine.
+Let's directly to the points without emphesizing how usually people get frustrated on flashing JetPack into NVIDIA TX2 without access to an actually Ubuntu machine.

-Therefore, the whole Gist is about how to flash into TX2 with an VM (VirtualBox) on Mac.
+Therefore, this is all about how to flash into TX2 with an VM (VirtualBox) on Mac.

 ## 1. Pre-requisites